Does Sealcoating Work in California?

 Now let’s talk about what sealcoat does accomplish.

-• Sealcoat will extend the life of your asphalt — saving you money for costly repairs
+• Sealcoat will extend the life of your asphalt, saving you money for costly repairs.

-• Sealcoat will make faded (gray) asphalt look jet black — increasing your property value and curb appeal.
+• Sealcoat will make faded (gray) asphalt look jet black , increasing your property value and curb appeal.

-• Sealcoat will fill in minor damage (small cracks) — again saving money.
+• Sealcoat will fill in minor damage (small cracks), again saving money.

 At the end of the day, sealcoat should be the primary component of any asphalt maintenance plan.

-And, yes, it’s necessary in California.
+Yes, it’s necessary in California.

-In fact, any new asphalt should get its first application of sealcoat within 9-18 months of new installation.
-And then every 3-5 years thereafter.
+It all adds up to mean that asphalt in California needs sealcoat just as much as asphalt in Maine!
+In fact, any new asphalt should get its first application of sealcoat within 9-18 months of new installation, and then every 3-5 years thereafter as part of regular maintenance to extend the life of your asphalt driveway, parking lot, or roadway.

 Plan Ahead

-Sealcoat Drying Time
+Sealcoating Drying Time

 Foot traffic: 2-4 hours